Your basket is currently empty!

 The diagram above summarizes the interaction of the cutting head response (purple) and the playback EQ (red) which produces the final flat response (green).
 Note that the cutting head and the phono pickup (cartridge) are velocity transducers and therefore the cartridge output rises at 20 dB/decade if the record groove is cut at constant amplitude.

-You can buy a set of 2 Inverse RIAA PCB’s over in the shop
+Click here to buy a set of 2 Inverse RIAA PCB’s over in the shop

 Designing and engineering RIAA equalizers demands a clear understanding of the signal chain requirements during the development process.
 Once components have been committed to a prototype PCB however, testing is required.
 Presented here is a simple Inverse RIAA Network, or IRN, that allows testing to be quickly and effectively done.

 It is important that the RIAA equalizer response is accurate across the audio band (20 Hz to 20 kHz) and also well behaved beyond that.
-The usefulness of this simple tool can be gauged by the fact that, after building an RIAA EQ amp based on a design published by one of the foremost exponents of the art, testing revealed that, whilst its sine wave response conformity from 20 Hz to 20 kHz was exemplary, the gain at 500 kHz was 8 dB higher that at 20 kHz, which manifest as overshoot on the square wave tests.
-Some simple mods to the RIAA network resolved the problem, and the response was then flat out to ~50 kHz, after which it dropped off, then approaching at 20 dB/decade at 200 kHz
+The usefulness of this simple tool can be gauged by the fact that, after building an RIAA EQ amp based on a design published by one of the foremost exponents of the art, testing revealed that whilst its sine wave response conformity from 20 Hz to 20 kHz was exemplary, the gain at 500 kHz was 8 dB higher that at 20 kHz, which manifest as overshoot on the square wave tests.
+Some simple mods to the RIAA network resolved the problem, and the response was then flat out to ~50 kHz, after which it dropped off ultimately approaching at 20 dB/decade at 200 kHz

 Here is the article: Accurate Inverse RIAA

 Pictured below is the conformity of a high performance phono amp using the IRN.
 The reading was taken with a QuantAssylum 401 measurement DAC/ADC set to 20 to 100 kHz display bandwidth sampling at 24bit/192 kHz.
-You can read some more about the performance here

 Above: 20 Hz to 100 kHz frequency sweep response of RIAA amplifier fed through the IRN